stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Install Python With Tools That Support Multiple Versions

 Instead of manually installing Python on to your development systems with packages from [the Python Website](https://www.python.org), use a version manager tool like [mise](https://mise.jdx.dev) or [pyenv](https://github.com/pyenv/pyenv).
 These tools allow you to switch between different versions of Python.
-This means that you can choose a Python version for each of your projects, and to new versions of Python later without interfering with other tools and projects that use Python.
+This means that you can choose a Python version for each of your projects, and upgrade them to new versions of Python later without interfering with other tools and projects that use Python.
 I provide a separate [article on using version managers](https://www.stuartellis.name/articles/version-managers/).

 Alternatively, consider using [Development Containers](https://containers.dev/), which are a feature of Visual Studio Code and Jetbrains IDEs.
 Development Containers enable you to define an isolated environment for a software project, which means that it will have a completely separate installation of Python.